 If you are reading this article while sitting in your office chair, you might want to stand up.
-A few exercises that you can do at your desk later is about to come your way.
+A few exercises that you can do at your desk later are about to come your way.
 The trick is to get your spirits in line.

 You may absolutely love your job, but if it is engineered to spend most of your time sitting down, it can literally kill you (we kid not!).
 Even the World Health Organization estimates about 3.2 million deaths occur due to lack of physical activity.